A hearty Thai salad with grilled beef and fresh herbs in a spicy, salty, and sour dressing.

 - 1 Stalk Green Onion Chopped

-- 2 Tbsp Cilantro Chopped fine, leaves and stems
+- 2 tablespoon Cilantro Chopped fine, leaves and stems

 - 2 Tbsp Mint Leaves Left whole

-Grill steak or cook on cast iron on the stove.
+- Grill steak or cook on cast iron skillet on the stove.
 Depending on the steak thickness, I recommend 4 minutes on each side for Medium.
+Use an instant thermometer for accurate results.
 The lime juice will cook the steak more, so medium is preferred.

-Once steak is cooked, allow to rest for 10 minutes then slice thin.
+- Once steak is cooked, allow to rest for 10 minutes on a cutting board then slice thin against the grain.